 What is Hootsuite?

 Hootsuite is a “Social Media Management System”, under the free version you can have 3 social media platforms and schedule up to 30 messages at any one time.
 It comes equipped with a dashboard for each platform also, so you can see a stream of information at once.
-Managing your businesses multiple social media platforms can be a full-time job and if you plan to regularly update them all, I highly recommend using a tool like Hootsuite.
+Managing your businesses multiple social media platforms can be a full-time job (just ask our social media managers) and if you plan to regularly update them all, I highly recommend using a tool like Hootsuite.
 Hootsuite will take a little time to get used to but this quick how-to tutorial will give you the basic setup!

 One you arrive on the website in the top right-hand corner press ‘Sign up’, this will lead you to their pricing structure.
 If you plan to use this for the 3 platforms only scroll past all these options to the free version just below:

 This will then prompt you to enter a name, business email and password.
 Once this information has been accepted it will bring you to the connection page, this is where you will add your three platforms.

 For the purpose of demonstration, I will use Facebook as an example, Click on Facebook.
 If you are not currently signed in, it will ask you to sign in, and it will then ask permission for Hootsuite to manage your business.
 If you happen to have more than one business page you will need to edit the settings to only allow the one you want to manage in Hootsuite.
 Do this for each of your chosen three platforms.